kattie2004/Modules-for-cmus/README.md

 4. htop

 # Usage:
-for open script run "./cm"
-for close run "tmux kill-server"
+for open script run "./cm", and for close script run "tmux kill-server"

 # Better exp:
 for better experience add alias for your .zshrc OR .bashrc in bottom: